 Cycling In TrondheimThis is Norway’s most bike-friendly city, so it’s time to go for a bike ride!
 Enjoy the fresh air as you cycle through the city, taking in the sights and the beautiful scenery.

 Kayaking on the River NidSee the city’s main attractions from water level inside a kayak.
-Paddle down Trondheim’s waterways and get some exercise while learning more about this exciting city.
+Paddle down Trondheim’s waterways and get some exercise while taking in the scenic views of this exciting city.

 DAY 4 : Brønnøysund - Svolvær